 - a.
-Any emergency protective order made under Family Code section 6250 that is issued or set to expire during the state of emergency, must remain in effect for up to 30 days from the date of issuance. - b.
-Any temporary restraining order or gun violence emergency protective order, issued or set to expire during the state of emergency related to the COVID-19 pandemic, must be continued for a period of time that the court determines is sufficient to allow for a hearing on the longterm order to occur, for up to 90 days. - c.
+Any emergency protective order made under Family Code section 6250 that is issued during the state of emergency must remain in effect for up to 30 days from the date of issuance. - b.
+Any temporary restraining order or gun violence emergency protective order issued or set to expire during the state of emergency related to the COVID-19 pandemic must remain in effect for a period of time that the court determines is sufficient to allow for a hearing on the longterm order to occur, for up to 90 days. - c.
 Any criminal protective order, subject to this rule, set to expire during the state of emergency, must be automatically extended for a period of 90 days, or until the matter can be heard, whichever occurs first. - d.
-Any restraining order or protective order after hearing that is set to expire during the state of emergency related to the COVID-19 pandemic must be automatically extended for up to 90 days from the date of expiration to enable a protected party to seek a renewal of the restraining order. - 12.
-The San Bernardino County Probation Department may review and authorize the release of in-custody inmates that meet the pretrial services release requirements pending further hearing. - 13.
+Upon the filing of a request to renew a restraining order after hearing that is set to expire during the state of emergency related to the COVID-19 pandemic, the current restraining order after hearing must remain in effect until a hearing on the renewal can occur, for up to 90 days from the date of expiration. - 13.
+The San Bernardino County Probation Department may review and authorize the release of in-custody inmates that meet the pretrial services release requirements pending further hearing. - 14.
 Upon assessment by the San Bernardino County Probation Department, the San Bernardino County Sheriff is authorized to release those identified by the San Bernardino County Probation Department as low risk through the pretrial program.
-The Probation Department may develop terms of release, which, if violated may result in a criminal defendant's return to custody. - 14.
-The court is authorized under rule 10.613(i) of the California Rules of Court to adopt any proposed rules or rule amendment that is intended to address the impact of the COVID-19 pandemic to take effect immediately, without advance circulation for 45 days of public comment.
+The Probation Department may develop terms of release, which, if violated may result in a criminal defendant's return to custody.

+15. The court is authorized under rule 10.613(i) of the California Rules of Court to adopt any proposed rules or rule amendment that is intended to address the impact of the COVID-19 pandemic to take effect immediately, without advance circulation for 45 days of public comment.
 A copy of any such rule change, if adopted, must be provided to Judicial Council staff and the court must post notice of the change prominently on the court's website, along with the effective date of the new or amended rule.
 Additionally, the court must immediately distribute the new or amended rule as set forth in rule 10.613(g)(2).
 No litigant's substantive rights shall be prejudiced for failing to comply with the requirements of a new or amended rule until at least 20 days after the rule change has been distributed.